-Direct Debit for Marketing Agencies and Accountancy Firms
+Direct Debit for marketing agencies and accountancy firms

 How to get started with Direct Debit

-GoCardless is a specialist Direct Debit provider.
-With GoCardless, you can automate your payment process and manage everything online, with:
+GoCardless is the UK’s leading Direct Debit payments provider.
+It lets you automate the whole payment process and manage everything online and offers:

 Quick and easy sign up - You can sign up instantly and for free.